A lot of companies will have to forward their social balance sheet to the National Bank of Belgium after the close of the financial year.

 - a statement containing information on the training activities attended by the workers, of which the cost is borne by the employer.

-Since 1 January 2017, this objective has been converted into an inter-professional objective of an average of 5 days training per year per full-time equivalent.
+Since 1 January 2017, the training efforts consist of an inter-professional objective of an average of 5 days training per year per full-time equivalent.
 This is an objective that will have to be achieved inter-professionally as part of a growth path.

 The produced social balance sheets are the basis of the annual assessment of the training efforts.
 Therefore, the employer will have to keep on registering the training efforts in the social balance sheet.